canonical/jenkins-agent-k8s-operator/docs/how-to/contribute.md

 ## Overview

-This document explains the processes and practices recommended for contributing enhancements to the Jenkins Agent k8s operator.
+This document explains the processes and practices recommended for contributing enhancements to the Jenkins agent k8s operator.

 - Generally, before developing enhancements to this charm, you should consider [opening an issue ](https://github.com/canonical/jenkins-agent-k8s-operator/issues) explaining your use case.